 "iPhone Fold" Features

 The folding iPhone will still, first and foremost, be an iPhone running iOS.
-Expect feature parity with whatever flagship device it launches alongside, maybe the "iPhone 15."
+Expect feature parity with whatever flagship device it launches alongside, maybe the iPhone 16.
 It is likely that if Apple releases the "iPhone Fold," not much else will differentiate the product besides the folding gimmick.

 One disadvantage of a folding device is its thickness.
 No matter how thin the device is when open, it will double its thickness when closed.
 This could lead to issues when trying to fit it in your pocket or bag.

 Apple has trended towards thinner devices over time, but it doesn't always.
-The iPhone 13 is notably thicker than the iPhone 12, and the iPhone 14 is just as thick, but a folding device may be thinner than any iPhone when opened.
+The iPhone 13 is notably thicker than the iPhone 12, and the iPhone 14 and iPhone 15 are just as thick, but a folding device may be thinner than any iPhone when opened.

 Folding devices also have moving parts like hinges.
 This will lead to wear and tear as the device is opened and closed over time.
 Apple has a long history of working on hinge technology, from MacBook lids that open with a single finger to the Magic Keyboard for iPad Pro that holds the device aloft without fail.
 Whatever hinge system Apple devises for the "iPhone Fold," it will likely be an innovation for the market.